k4lizen/Shogun/bin_overviews/tcache.md

 So the tcache is a heap binning mechanism, designed to recycle previously freed chunks to be used later.
 It is the first binning mechanism which malloc will try to either pull chunks from to malloc, or insert newly freed chunks into.

 Now one thing that separates the tcache from all of the other binning mechanisms.
 It operates on a per thread instance.
-That means, for each different thread your program has, it has a unique `tcache_pethread_struct` instance to model the tcache for that individual thread.
+That means, for each different thread your program has, it has a unique `tcache_perthread_struct` instance to model the tcache for that individual thread.
 In addition to that, it is the only binning mechanism not stored in the `main_arena` (that will be covered later).

 Now about the tcache itself.
 The tcache consists of several different bins.
 Each bin is a singly linked list.
 The nodes in a singly linked list are previously freed malloc chunks, which can be recycled with future malloc calls.
 Each tcache bin is supposed to hold chunks of a particular size.
 This is the struct used to model a chunk present in a tcache bin, that is ready to be recycled with a future malloc call: